d6u/algorithms/hard_summary.md

 2. Compare if line i and i - 3 cross each other.
 3. If line i and i - 4 **overlap** each other (when index >= 4).
 4. If line i and i - 5 cross each other.

-## 321. Create Maximum Number

-_Given two arrays of length m and n with digits 0-9 representing two numbers.
-Create the maximum number of length k <= m + n from digits of the two.
-The relative order of the digits from the same array must be preserved.
-Return an array of the k digits.
-You should try to optimize your time and space complexity._

-1. Select numbers to assemble max numbser from each array separately.
-    - When selecting from each array, keep track of length of selection and numbers left inside the array, to determine whether we can go back and replace numbers with bigger one.
-2. Loops through all the possible different size combinations of numbers selection from 1.
-3. Merge two group of selected numbers from 1 and compare with previous result.
-    - While merging, when two digits are the same, compare following digits, take digit from larger.

 ## 233. Number of Digit One